The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 Weapon Damage and Dexterity are the simplest of stats with regards to DNC DPS, especially since all gear pieces have Dexterity.
 The easiest way to increase these stats is simply by upgrading gear pieces for higher iLvl items that provide more DEX and higher ilvl weapons with more Weapon Damage.
 Weapon Damage is the only stat that is not tiered.
 Dexterity increases your damage through stat tiers, however, these steps are so small and varied (between one and three primary stat points per tier) that it is not worth effort examining differences in Dexterity stat tiers.

-## Crit vs Det/DH
+## Crit vs. Det/DH

 Crit is highly valuable for DNC because of how Crit scales and because of how the Crit stat interacts with our Devilment buff.
 Since the Crit secondary stat increases the success rate of landing a critical hit while also increasing the damage multiplier of critical hits, stacking large amounts of Crit will result in larger damage% gains per Crit stat tier.
-At current BiS (5.2), a slightly larger than 1% increase to damage can be seen from gaining 198 points of Crit (compared to 240 for DH and 254 for DET).
+At BiS (5.2), a slightly larger than 1% increase to damage can be seen from gaining 198 points of Crit (compared to 240 for DH and 254 for DET).

-Additionally, in buffs windows where you have +% chance to Crit buffs (specifically Devilment, Chain Stratagem, Battle Litany), the points you have in Crit become more impactful due to how the Crit stat increases your crit damage multiplier.
+Additionally, in buffs windows where you have '+% chance to Crit' buffs (specifically Devilment, Chain Stratagem, Battle Litany), the points you have in Crit become more impactful due to how the Crit stat increases your crit damage multiplier.
 Since a disproportionately large amount of your damage occurs during buffs windows (specifically under Technical Finish and Devilment), this heavily weighs Crit to become more and more valuable over DH and DET which have a stagnant damage% increase during these windows.

-## Determination vs DH
+## Determination vs. DH

 Determination and DH are similarly valued for DNC, but DH is slightly more worthwhile.
 The reason behind this is due to the stat tiering for DH to be slightly favorable over DET for DNC.
 In order to increase your chance to DH by 4%, you would need 240 points in DH at level 80.
 Since the DH multiplier is a static 1.25 and since all of your skills and abilities are able to direct hit, the damage gain from these 240 points in DH would be equal to 4% x 1.25 = 1% damage increase.
 For DET, it takes approximately 252 points of DET to obtain a 1% damage increase.
 Getting 1% damage increase takes 12 less secondary points with DH than with DET, making DH slightly more economical than DET when allocating your secondary stats.

-However, DET and DH are separate functions in the damage formula that are multiplied together.
+However, DET and DH are separate functions in the damage formula which are multiplied together.
 In other words:

-Damage = (contribution from DET) x (contribution from Direct Hits) x …. all other factors such as Crit, WD, Dex, Raid Buffs
+Damage = (contribution from DET) x (contribution from Direct Hits) x …. all other factors such as Crit, WD, Dex, Raid Buffs, etc.

-When examining DET and DH stat interactions with each other, it is important to note that in trying to figure out what gives us the maximum expected damage with these stats, we need to maximize the value of “(Contribution from DET) x (Contribution from Direct Hits)”
+When examining DET and DH stat interactions with each other, it is important to note that in trying to figure out what gives us the maximum expected damage with these stats, we need to maximize the value of “(Contribution from DET) x (Contribution from Direct Hits).”

 Given that Crit sees the greatest gains for DNC as a secondary stat, our focus in itemization will be to maximize Crit and then use the rest of our secondary stats for DET / DH.
-With Current BiS (5.2) the total number of DET + DH secondary points available is 4829 (this includes the 340 base amount of DET and 380 base amount of DH).
+With BiS (5.2) the total number of DET + DH secondary points available is 4829 (this includes the 340 base amount of DET and 380 base amount of DH).
 A graph showing the expected damage gain of your DET + DH for different amount of DET/DH is shown below:

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897228568663298108/unknown.png)